Hot Flashes & Nervous System Discharge

 - Heat discharges what can’t be processed any other way

-They are what happens when the system must vent.
+Hot flashes occur when the system must vent.

 The Five Hot Flash Patterns of Midlife